snark87/vibe-coding-experiment/project-management/FEAT-0001/3-amigos.md

    - Need to define the visual language for errors (colors, icons, message placement)

 **Product owner's comment**: This has to be addressed, make sure it is an action item

+**UI/UX Response**: This is now a key action item.
+To address the decision-making process:
+   - **Stakeholder Team**: We recommend forming a small decision team with:
+     * UX Designer (lead)
+     * Quantum Scientist (for educational/technical accuracy)
+     * Frontend Developer (for implementation feasibility)
+     * Product Owner (for final approval)
+     * UX Researcher (to represent user testing insights)
+   - **Decision Timeline**: We'll schedule a dedicated working session within the next sprint
+   - **User Testing Plan**: Parallel to the decision process, we'll test all three mockup approaches with actual users
+   - **Deliverables**: The team will produce detailed specifications for the chosen approach including:
+     * Visual design assets
+     * Error message content library
+     * Animation specifications
+     * Accessibility requirements
+     * Implementation guidelines for developers
+   - **Implementation Priority**: This should be prioritized as a P0 item for the MVP as it directly impacts educational value

+**Quantum Scientist Feedback**: From a quantum computing education perspective, the proposed error validation approach is sound.
+I would add:
+   - **Industry Patterns**: Leading quantum development platforms (IBM Quantum Experience, Rigetti Forest, Microsoft Q#) all use some form of inline validation with contextual error messaging
+   - **Error Categorization**: Consider categorizing errors into:
+     * Physical errors (impossible quantum operations)
+     * Logical errors (operations that don't make sense in sequence)
+     * Educational suggestions (valid but potentially inefficient circuits)
+   - **Error Severity**: In professional quantum circuit editors, errors have different severity levels - distinguish between critical errors (invalid quantum mechanics) versus warnings (potentially unintended consequences)
+   - **Just-in-time Teaching**: Error messages are valuable teaching moments - they should explain *why* something is incorrect from a quantum mechanics perspective, not just that it's wrong
+   - **Interactive Correction**: IBM's Quantum Experience allows clicking on error indicators to see suggested fixes - this teaches correct quantum circuit design principles
+   - **Academic References**: Consider providing links to educational resources when errors occur that relate to fundamental quantum computing concepts
+   - **Mockup Preference**: Of the three proposed designs, the **Dedicated Validation Panel** most closely matches professional quantum development environments, while the **Context-Aware Inline Notifications** would be most helpful for beginners

 5. **Welcome Screen and First-Time Experience**
    - Current welcome overlay has login options